raganwald-deprecated/homoiconic/2009-03-07/surreal.md

     class SurrealNumber < Struct.new(:numbers_to_my_left, :numbers_to_my_right)
     end

-If you line up all the numbers in order, each `SurrealNumber` knows of zero or numbers to its *left* and zero or more numbers to its *right*.
+If you line up all the numbers in order, each Surreal Number knows of zero or numbers to its *left* and zero or more numbers to its *right*.
 But its knowledge can be incomplete!
 Any finite number is greater than an infinite number of numbers and also less than an infinite number of numbers, so our representation could not fit in a finite space if each number actually enumerated *all* of the numbers to its left or its right.

 If we are going to write out some examples, we will need a simple notation.
 This being Ruby, we'll blithely monkey-patch core classes to make a kind of DSL: